Orange-OpenSource/ods-ios/docs/guidelines/colors.md

 Colors are defined in theme and described using `ODSColorDecription`, by setting :
 - the asset name,
 - the bundle containing the asset
-- the color names for light and dark mode (used by demo application)
+- the color names for light and dark modes (used by demo application)

 Colors will be different depending on whether they are displayed in light or in dark mode.